iakhil/cric_stats/README.md

 # Cricket Stats Guessing Game

-A fun interactive game where players can test their cricket knowledge by guessing statistics of famous cricket players.
+A fun interactive game where players can test their cricket knowledge by guessing statistics of famous cricket players in both Test and IPL formats.

 ## Features

+- Two formats: Test Cricket and IPL
 - Two game modes: Batting Stats and Bowling Stats
 - Random stat selection for each player - guess runs, wickets, averages, and more
 - Score based on how close your guess is to the actual value